|

 groomers after storms when they are re-opening the trail.
 Color is usually solid

 orange, or orange and white.
-Speed

 Limit Indicates the maximum